 Back on the Batwing, Damian says that they have to lay low for a while in order to look for any inherent weakness within the aliens.
 Jon asks him how they’re going to even examine one, to which Robin reveals that he has a piece of said being from his recent encounter.
 Kent points out to S.T.A.R.
 Labs and Kord Tech as possible places with examination facilities, but Damian says that they’re most likely under the control of compromised figures.
 Fortunately, he knows where they can conduct a peaceful examination.

-Eventually, they arrive at the Fortress of Solitude as Jon uses his super-strength to lift the giant key and throw it into the key hole.
+Eventually, they arrive at the Fortress of Solitude as Jon uses his super-strength to lift the giant key and throw it into the keyhole.
 Ultimately, they unlock the front door and head inside.
 Suddenly, they hear an ominous growl before they’re met upon by the super dog itself: Krypto.
 Unfortunately, it mistakes them as intruders, forcing them to flee further into the base.
 Damian tries to use some smoke pellets against it, but Krypto easily zaps them with its Heat Vision.
 Robin then tries to use a Batarang, but he gets pounced before he has a chance to throw it.
-From there, Krypto begins to strange him by his cape before Jon picks up the Batarang and throws it at the super dog.
-Krypto is able to catch it with its mouth before it explodes in its face, yet it’s able to easily withstand the blast before it flies after the two boys.
+From there, Krypto begins to strangle him by his cape before Jon picks up the Batarang and throws it at the super dog.
+Krypto is able to catch it with its mouth right before it explodes onto its face, yet it’s able to easily withstand the blast right before it flies after the two boys.

 They ultimately reach a massive cavern as Damian uses several distant slabs to hop across it.
 However, Krypto soon spots Jon and chases after him.
 Fortunately, Kent’s abilities continue to flourish as he manages to suddenly leap an incredible bound over to the opposite side before he and Robin smash their way into the central hub.
 Just then, Krypto flies in and tackles Jon.
 Fortunately, the “artificial embodiment” of Jor-El comes to life and tells the super dog to stand down.
 After he tells Krypto that he’s standing alongside Kal-El’s own son, it soon becomes very friendly and starts giving Jon several kisses.

 Jon asks how he was able to recognize him, to which Jor-El explains that he made “a cursory glance” upon his DNA.
 From there, he explains that he and Krypto look over the fortress before he tells his grandson that both his family history along with several useful information about other worlds “spanning the 28 known galaxies” are within the informative crystals.
 Damian then cuts in and asks for a way to scan the alien piece in his possession.
-One scan later, Jor-El is able to identify it as a spore that originally came from an alien being called Starro.
+One scan later, Jor-El identifies it as a spore that originally came from an alien being called Starro.
 He explains that it’s a parasitic being capable of producing “millions of spores” that’re sent out onto a planet’s unsuspecting populace and taking control of them en route to conquering their world before draining their life into the Hive Mind.
 Jon then recalls his father’s story on the recently unusual ant behavior and that it’s most likely due to the Hive Mind’s presence.
 He then says that because it’s similar to a queen ant, they could stop the spores if they eradicate the Hive Mind.
-Robin then asks how they can exterminate it, but Jor-El says that it’s currently unknown since his biological self had acquired a specimen prior to Krypton’s destruction.
-Not only that, but he doesn’t where it is.
+Robin then asks how they can exterminate it, but Jor-El says that it’s currently unknown since his biological self was only able to acquire a specimen prior to Krypton’s destruction.
+Not only that, but he doesn’t know where it is.
 Jon then remembers his mother’s talk about assembling a good story.
 As such, he starts from the beginning and asks when the spores first popped up.
 Damian tells him that after their first meet-up in the Bat Cave, their fathers went up to the Watchtower in order to deal with a problem concerning its damaged communications unit.
 They ultimately realized that it wasn’t space debris that hit it, but the Hive Mind itself.
 As such, they’ll be going into space in order to deal with it themselves.

-We then shift over to the Daily Planet in Metropolis as Lois calmly acts like any of the other potentially-possessed people in the building.
+We then shift over to the Daily Planet in Metropolis as Lois calmly acts like any of the other potentially possessed people in the building.
 She soon spots Jimmy Olsen (also voiced by Zeno Robinson) before she grabs some scissors and forces him into the copy room in order to make sure that he’s not under a spore’s control.
-One quick inside his mouth later, she discovers that he’s under his own self-control before she tells him that there’s controlling aliens on their world.
+One quick look inside his mouth later, she discovers that he’s under his own self-control before she tells him that there’s controlling aliens on their world.
 Because her son is out there going up against them, she wants to provide some help since she knows how to (at the very least) hurt their adversaries.
 She originally wanted to use the mid-day news program in order to warn the conscious populace, but she’s unsure who’s been compromised.
 He then tells her that the only person who has the power to instantly broadcast to everyone in the country is the U.S. President, to which she thanks him for his idea and immediately heads out.

 Back in the Fortress of Solitude, Jon and Robin manage to barely fit themselves in baby Kal-El’s rocket.
 Before they blast off, Kent soon discovers his father’s baby blanket and decides to adopt it as his own cape.
 From there, Jor-El programs the rocket to launch as the two boys soar their way towards the Watchtower.
 Thanks to the rocket’s “built-in stealth function”, they’re able to reach the station before Damian uses some codes that he “hacked from the Bat-Computer” in order for them to get inside.